amitxv/PC-Tuning/docs/post-install.md

     - Enable Message Signaled Interrupts on all devices that support it

-        - You will BSOD if you enable MSIs for the stock Windows 7 SATA driver which you should have updated as mentioned in the [Install Drivers](#install-drivers) section
+        - You will BSOD if you enable MSIs for the stock Windows 7 SATA driver which you should have already updated as mentioned in the [Install Drivers](#install-drivers) section

     - Be careful as to what you choose to prioritize.
 As an example, you will likely stutter in an open-world game that utilizes texture streaming if the GPU IRQ priority is set higher than the storage controller priority.
 For this reason, you can set all devices to undefined/normal priority